RUSSIA: More Jehovah's Witnesses tortured this month

 Guards at the Orenburg Labour Camp then put all five Jehovah's Witness prisoners of conscience in solitary confinement on "ridiculous false charges", Jehovah's Witnesses said on 15 February.
 One of the allegations was "smoking in the wrong place", even though Jehovah's Witnesses do not smoke for religious reasons.

-On 18 October 2011 the then-United Nations (UN) Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment Juan Mendez condemned the use of solitary confinement, stating it could amount to torture.
-"Segregation, isolation, separation .. whatever the name, solitary confinement should be banned by States as a punishment or extortion technique".
+In an August 2011 report to the UN General Assembly on solitary confinement (A/66/268), then-United Nations (UN) Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment Juan Mendez stated that "short-term solitary confinement can amount to torture or cruel, inhuman or degrading treatment or punishment".
+On 18 October 2011 he stated that: "Segregation, isolation, separation .. whatever the name, solitary confinement should be banned by States as a punishment or extortion technique".

 Because of the pain caused by the torture, prisoner of conscience Makhammadiyev "could not sleep on his side and his temperature rose", Jehovah's Witnesses told Forum 18 on 18 February.
 "He was examined by a doctor, who immediately realised that Feliks was seriously injured.
 After the guards forced him to sign a document stating that he was injured through his own fault, they immediately called an ambulance and he was taken to hospital."